SiriusXT/trilium-theme-blue/readme.md

 ## Usage

-The theme should work with Trilium version 0.49.5+

 1. Create a CSS code note in Trilium and name it `Blue-theme`
 2. Paste the content from `Blue-theme.css` in it